mehulagg/gitlab_test/doc/user/project/integrations/jira.md

   - Add time tracking information to a Jira issue.
   - Transition a Jira issue to any available workflow state.

+## Configuration

+- For details of GitLab configuration with Jira, see [GitLab configuration]().
+- For details of Jira configuration with GitLab, see [Jira configuration]().

 Here's how the integration responds when you take the following actions in GitLab: